lexnederbragt/INF-BIOx121/Assembly/practicals/02_Assembly_using_velvet.md

 Velvet know it.

 Make a copy of the contigs file and call it `velvet_pe+mp.fa`.
-NOTE We will use this assembly for several exercises later on,
+NOTE We will use this assembly for several exercises later on

 .. toctree::
    :maxdepth: 1